-Alerts will appear at the top of your app screen and via push notifications on your device for real-time notifications and warnings.
-Older notifications and warnings will be available in the Alerts section inside the app.
+Alerts will appear at the top of your app screen and in push notifications on your device for real-time notifications and warnings.
+Older notifications and warnings will be available in your alert inbox box inside the app.

 Know Your Rights